-- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

-- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b)

-- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

-- Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b)

-- Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems.
+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) - Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2) - Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b) - Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems.
 (EA4b)

-Assessment: Assignment 1 (10%) Assignment 2 (15%) Examination 1 (75%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Descr iption: Examination: A 4-hour on-line ex xam done via Canvas (75%) Coursework: As a part of course work (25%) you will be asked to solve different problems on Gas dynamics and answer theoretical questions.
-Moderation appro bach to main assessment: Universal second marking as check or audit Assessment Feedb back: An opportunity to l nave individual feedback on the coursework submission will be available.
-Feedback for the ex kamination will be made available electronically.
-Failure Redemptie on: Year 3 BEng : BEr ig students are only permitted to redeem a failure as per University regulations for final year students.
+Assessment: Assignment 1 (10%)

+Assignment 2 (15%) Examination 1 (75%)

+Assessment Description: Examination:

+A 2-hour in-person exam (75%)

+Coursework:

+As a part of coursework (25%) you will be asked to solve different problems on Gas dynamics and answer theoretical questions.

+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

+An opportunity to have individual feedback on the coursework submission will be available.

+Year 3 BEng: BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.

-Year 3 MEng : ME ing students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing student ts.
+Year 3 MEng: MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online an d on-campus.
-Available to visitin g and exchange students.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

 This module is assessed by a combination of examination and coursework (two assignments).

-25% from continue ous assessment (two assignments: 10% week 6, 15% week 10); 75% from end of se emester examination - closed book The Faculty of Scie ence and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and co ntinuous assessment.
+25% from continuous assessment (two assignments: 10% week 6, 15% week 10); 75% from end of semester examination - closed book

+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.